 Why it’s good: Utilising the latest findings from the field of social neuroscience, Pinker highlights just how essential face-to-face contact is.

-She visits a village in Sardinia, which has the highest proportion of people living to over 100, and finds that social integration within a village or community and close relationships with friends and family are the two most important factors of long-life.
+She visits a village in Sardinia, which has the highest proportion of people living to over 100, and finds that social integration within a town or community and close relationships with friends and family are the two most important factors of long-life.
 This is more important for longevity than not smoking, not drinking alcohol, or exercising (as shown in her TED talk below).

 18. ‘Irresistible: The Rise of Addictive Technology and the Business of Keeping Us Hooked‘ by Adam Alter (2017).
 Goodreads star rating = 3.8/5.

 Why it’s good: Alter makes the compelling argument that addictive technologies are taking up all of our spare time that we used to have for leisure, creativity, and social connection.
 As a result, they are actually making us less happy.